andreaferretti/factor-tutorial/README.md

 A panoramic tour of Factor
 ==========================

 [Factor](http://factorcode.org) is a mature, dynamically typed language based on the concatenative paradigm.
 Getting started with Factor can be daunting since the concatenative paradigm is different from most mainstream languages.
 This tutorial will guide you through the basics of Factor so you can appreciate its simplicity and power.
-I assume you're familiar with a functional language, and I'll assume you understand concepts like [folding](http://en.wikipedia.org/wiki/Fold_%28higher-order_function%29), [higher-order functions](http://en.wikipedia.org/wiki/Higher-order_function), and [currying](http://en.wikipedia.org/wiki/Currying).
+I assume you're an experienced programmer familiar with a functional language, and I'll assume you understand concepts like [folding](http://en.wikipedia.org/wiki/Fold_%28higher-order_function%29), [higher-order functions](http://en.wikipedia.org/wiki/Higher-order_function), and [currying](http://en.wikipedia.org/wiki/Currying).

 Even though Factor is a niche language, it's mature and has a comprehensive standard library covering tasks from JSON serialization to socket programming and HTML templating.
 It runs in its own optimized VM with very high performance for a dynamically typed language.
 It also has a flexible object system, a [FFI](http://en.wikipedia.org/wiki/Foreign_function_interface) to C, and asynchronous I/O thats a bit like Node.js, but with a much simpler model for cooperative multithreading.